-IKO Polymeric’s durable Armourplan membrane was used to waterproof the roof.
+IKO Armourplan Membrane was used to waterproof the roof due to it’s durability.
 A green roof will also be installed to help the building to blend into the landscape more and contribute to the environmentally friendly aspects of the project.

-Johnathan Smith Architects specified a full IKO roofing system for this project including IKO Enertherm PIR insulation, mechanical fixings and adhesives to meet the 20 year extended guarantee requirement.
-IKO Polymeric’s premium PVC membrane Armourplan P was also specified for the upstands to provide enhanced durability.
+Johnathan Smith Architects specified a full IKO Roofing System for this project including IKO enertherm PIR Insulation, mechanical fixings and adhesives to meet the 20 year extended guarantee requirement.
+IKO Armourplan P was also specified for the upstands to provide enhanced durability.